alexandrapetrulevich/Swedifying-the-other/README.md

 ![er-diagram](./docs/img/swedifying-the-other-erd-detailed.png)

-## TODO as of 2023-02-18
+## TODO as of 2023-02-26
-Currently, the following tasks is left to do for a (sort of) complete version of the application:
+Currently, the following tasks is left to do for a more complete version of the application:

 - Finish the user interface for adding/editing/browsing the entities.
 Most are done, a couple still remain.
   - ~~Attestation~~